30539 - COMPUTER SCIENCE - MODULE 1 (INTRODUCTION TO COMPUTER SCIENCE AND PROGRAMMING)

 Go to class group/s: 27

 Scope of the course is to provide the basic methodological and conceptual tools which are instrumental for algorithmic thinking and computer programming, using the C and Python programming languages as references.
-The course sets the basis for the programming knowledge which is extensively used in subsequent courses of the education program.
+The course sets the basis for the programming knowledge which will be extensively applied in future courses within the education program..

 - Introduction to computer architecture and programming languages;